 The jig is up is a common phrase that means a ruse or trick has been seen through, thus it is no longer fooling anyone.

 The Origin Of ‘The Jig Is Up’

-Yes, according to the Facts on File Encyclopedia of Word and Phrase Origins, by Robert Hendrickson, it states that this expression was used during Elizabethan times (mid-to-late 16th century).
+According to the Facts on File Encyclopedia of Word and Phrase Origins, by Robert Hendrickson, it states that this expression was used during Elizabethan times (mid-to-late 16th century).
 During these times, the word “jig” became slang for a practical joke or trick.
-Thus, if “the jig was up,” it meant your trick was found out, or exposed.
+Thus, if “the jig was up” it meant that your trick was found out, or exposed.
 This era might be where the expression derives its meaning.